clickpew/lets-play-hacking/tommy-boy_1.md

 Of course I had to pick this one, I loved this movie as a kid.
 After some fiddling on my testing VM, I'll be ready to start recon.

+**Note:**
+Some parts of the CTF took a bit to load, as it was trying to reach external assets while still connected to my local network.
+Just a heads-up if you're experiencing the same thing.

 Brothers Don't Complete the Handshake, Brothers Gotta Hug
 ---------------------------------------------------------